int status = utc_ctime_to_date(time_t utc_ctime, std::string date, [bool output_utc])

 This function returns ACNET status values as follows:

-CLIB_BUGCHK An internal error has occured please contact controls
+CLIB_BUGCHK an internal error has occured please contact

 This function requires the following include files: